acehoss/rnsh/README.md

 # `r n s h`  Shell over Reticulum

-`rnsh` is a utility written in Python that facilitates opening shell sessions over Reticulum networks.
+`rnsh` is a utility written in Python that facilitates shell sessions over Reticulum networks.
 It is based off the `rnx` utility that ships with Reticulum.

 `rnsh` is still pretty raw; there are some things that are